 What is a Good Credit Score?

-The base model periodically gets updated, and the most recent version is the FICO Score 9, although lenders may still use FICO Score 8 or another previous version.
-Your base FICO score can range from 300 to 850, and the following guideline applies to both FICO Score 8 and FICO Score 9 models.
+The base FICO scoring model periodically gets updated.
+The most recent version is the FICO Score 10, although FICO Score 8 is still the most commonly used.
+The following guideline applies to both FICO Score 8, FICO Score 9 and FICO Score 10 models.

 What is a good FICO industry-specific score?

 In addition to its base scoring models, FICO creates industry-specific credit scores for credit card issuers and auto lenders.
 The scoring model is similar to that used to determine your base score.
 However, your industry-specific score could be more heavily influenced by your history with a related account, such as your history of making on-time auto loan payments.
 The FICO Auto Score and FICO Bankcard Score credit scores range from 250 to 900.

 |Good FICO industry-specific scores|

 Having a good credit score has the potential to help you in many ways.
 It could be a requirement for renting a home, and in some states, good credit may lead to lower insurance premiums.

 But the biggest benefits of good credit are when you go to apply for a new loan, line of credit or credit card.
 Having a high credit score can increase your chances of getting approved and can lead to a lower interest rate and better terms when you borrow money.

 If your score is too low, you might not be able to get approved at all.
 Some creditors even publish a cutoff point that your score needs to be above to qualify for loan.
 For example, you’ll need a FICO Score that’s at least 580 to qualify for an FHA home loan with a 3.5% down payment, or at least 500 if you can afford to put 10% down.